bhugh/android-auto-brightness/Readme.md

 Here is a simple replacement system that runs as a small self standing app or in Tasker.

-It automatically sets display brightness based on ambient light and continually auto-updates it every few seconds.
+It automatically sets display brightness based on ambient light and continually auto-updates as long as the screen is on.

 It includes a simple slider to manually tweak the auto settings to be a bit brighter or darker.

-Can be installed as a Quick Settings Tile (just click the easy auto-install button).
+Can be installed as a Quick Settings Tile (just click the easy auto-install button, then follow the instructions).

 Normally the project is run via the Quick Settings Tile and/or a Tasker Widget on the home screen set to run task "Display Brightness Slider".